-This exchange absolutely enchanted the water resources engineers!
-The consultant, because he was a friend of the CEO, won many commissions and then lorded it over the departmental engineers who felt they had little option but to put up with it.
+This exchange absolutely enchanted the engineers in the water resources division!
+Because he was a friend of the CEO, this consultant won many commissions and would lord it over the departmental engineers who felt they had little option but to put up with it.

-When the word got around, I was quickly and warmly welcomed by all the engineers on the Water Resources floor.
+When the word got around, I was quickly and warmly welcomed by all the engineers on the water resources floor.
 They would tell me the issues they were working on, and we would try to find solutions.
-I enjoyed their issues more than those in corporate planning, so would spend a lot of time on that floor, and irrigation and salinity became what I was known for.
+I enjoyed their issues more than those in corporate planning, so would spend a lot of time on that floor, and irrigation and salinity issues then became what I was known for.